-Rule 2 Margin is the net of your company's total sales minus the total direct costs of the products or services it sells - over a period of time.
+Rule 2 Margin is the net of your company's total sales minus the total direct costs of the products or services it sells over a period of time.

-For example, if your company sells T-shirts for \$25 each and it costs \$15 to buy each T-shirt, the margin on each T-shirt you sell is \$10.
+For example, if your company sold a T-shirt for \$25, and it cost \$15, the margin on that sale is \$10.

-Operating costs are all the costs of operating your business that are not direct costs of the products or services it sells - over a period of time.
+Operating costs are all the costs of operating your business that are not direct costs of the products or services it sells over a period of time.